STRATIMADMIN/stratim-playbooks/playbook-general/dna.md

 **STRATIM Essentials** plays an extremely important role in the business in three ways:

-1. **Premium **- It’s the best in the game - it goes above and beyond to delight our customers and through this it grows the business.
+1. **Premium** -- It’s the best in the game -- it goes above and beyond to delight our customers and through this it grows the business.
-2. **Enabler** - Our Essentials business is a key driver of growth at the company. **STRATIM Essentials **success is powered by the **STRATIM Platform **and in turn it’s success enables the company to build out more technology making the **STRATIM Platform** stronger.
+2. **Enabler** -- Our Essentials business is a key driver of growth at the company. **STRATIM Essentials **success is powered by the **STRATIM Platform **and in turn it’s success enables the company to build out more technology making the **STRATIM Platform** stronger.
-3. **Flagbearer** - It’s the ultimate case study for Vendors - it is our most effective tool to convince third party Vendors to become customers of the **STRATIM Platform**.
+3. **Flagbearer** -- It’s the ultimate case study for Vendors -- it is our most effective tool to convince third party Vendors to become customers of the **STRATIM Platform**.

+---

-Our people
+## Our people

 Solve complexity for the people around them everyday.
 [Here’s the values we live by](/playbook-culture/):